VelislavKarastoychev/euriklis-message/README.md

 # Usage:

-To use the message library you have to get it from the package:
+To use the message library you have to import it to your file:

 ```js
 import message from '@euriklis/message';